apache/openoffice-project/content/blog/merging_lotus_symphony_allegro_moderato.markdown

     <li>
 Vertical letters in &quot;VerticalText&quot; fontwork get horizontal when opening .ppt file</li>
     <li>
-Table rows get heighter when opening a .docx file with AOO 3.4</li>
+Table rows get higher when opening a .docx file with AOO 3.4</li>
     <li>
 Column header can not be displayed correctly in AOO3.4 after open the xls file.</li>
     <li>